Kulitan

-Kulitan (Spanish: cúlitan), also known as súlat Kapampángan and pamagkulit, is one of the various indigenous suyat writing systems in the Philippines.
-It was used for writing Kapampangan, a language mainly spoken in Central Luzon, until it was gradually replaced by the Latin alphabet.
+Kulitan is a reconstructed writing system in the Philippines based on baybayin, referred to as culit in Kapampangan, a language mainly spoken in Central Luzon.
+Culit was used to write the language until it was gradually replaced by the Latin alphabet.

-Kulitan is an abugida, or an alphasyllabary — a segmental writing system in wherein consonant–vowel sequences are written as a unit and possess an inherent vowel sound that can be altered with use of diacritical marks.
+Kulitan is an abugida, or an alphasyllabary — a segmental writing system in which consonant–vowel sequences are written as a unit and possess an inherent vowel sound that can be altered with use of diacritical marks.
 There is a proposal to encode the script in Unicode by Anshuman Pandey, from the Department of Linguistics at UC Berkeley.
 There are also proposals to revive the script by teaching it in Kapampangan-majority public and private schools.

 History

 While the precise origins of kulitan are uncertain, it ultimately derives from the South Asian Brāhmī script.
 Pampanga had already developed special shapes for four letters by the early 1600s, different from the ones used elsewhere in the Spanish colony.
 What is used today, however, is a modernized version of the ancient script that employs consonant stacking, bringing it closer to other Brahmic scripts such as Burmese, Khmer and Tibetan.

 Philippine nationalists of Pampangan ethnicity, such as Aurelio Tolentino and Zoilo Hilario, had employed kulitan in their writings in their efforts to expel the Spaniards and repel the invading Americans.
 There are currently active attempts to revive the use of the script.